Adeni Jews: Early history

 Adeni Jewry possessed Saadia Gaon's translations into Arabic of the Torah and the five megilloth.
 The prayers and liturgies composed by the Babylonian sages, such as the "Hosha'not" for Sukkoth, which is contained in Saadia Gaon's prayer book, were adopted by the Aden Jews and have been retained by them ever since.
 In one of the Cairo documents there appear instructions from Madmon Ben Yafter Ben Bendar, the ruler of Yemen and himself from Aden, to Halfon Ben Nethaniel Halevi from Fustat in Egypt, which indicates that already in the 10th century there was a small Jewish settlement in Aden.

-From 1083–1173 Aden was ruled by an Arab dynasty called the Zura'ites.
+From 1083 to 1173 Aden was ruled by an Arab dynasty called the Zura'ites.
 From this time onwards Aden served as an important community centre and became crucial as a port from the commercial sea lanes between the Mediterranean sea, India and further into the far east.
 The Jews became heavily involved in international trade and as a result they were able to support generously the yeshivoth of Babylonia, Egypt and the Land of Israel.
 From the 10th to the 13th centuries, Aden was the centre of Yemeni Jewish life.
 The "Yemeni governors" or the "ministers of the communities" sat in Aden and from there led the entire community, including Abu Ali Hasan in the late 11th century.
 Their influence spread as far as Persia and Babylonia and throughout the Arabian Peninsula as far as the Hijaz in the north and Hadramout in the east.